-The computing capability of deep learning models has enabled fast, accurate and efficient operations in healthcare.
-Deep learning networks are transforming patient care and they have a fundamental role for health systems in clinical practice.
-Computer vision, natural language processing, reinforcement learning are the most commonly used deep learning techniques in healthcare.
+The computing capability of deep learning models can enable fast, accurate and efficient operations in patient care, R&D and insurance.
+Generative AI, computer vision, natural language processing, reinforcement learning are the most commonly used techniques deep learning in healthcare.

 IDC claims that: